0,00 USD

 As HMI artists look to expand globally, this London showcase reminds us that the world is eager for cross-cultural narratives, especially when told through fresh media like fabric and sound.
 Could a similar fashion-art-music fusion emerge from Port-au-Prince or Jacmel?
 The blueprint is there, and the creative energy is already stirring.

-HMI Magazine will continue covering how global creative industries—from London to Lakou Souvenance- are redefining the boundaries of cultural expression.
+The HMI Magazine will continue to cover how global creative industries, from London to Lakou Souvenance, are redefining the boundaries of cultural expression.

 Hot this week